saucelabs/elemental-next/frontend/docs/updated-tips/64-limit-bandwidth/64-limit-bandwidth-ruby.md

 ---
-title: "How To Simulate Slow Connections"
+title: 'Ruby'
+id: '64-limit-bandwidth-ruby'
-slug: "64-limit-bandwidth"
+slug: ruby/
 number: 64
 publish_date: 2015-10-16
+last_update:
+  date: 2023-04-06
 tags:
-  - "browsermob-proxy"
+  - 'browsermob-proxy'
 level: 3
-category: "tools"
+category: 'troubleshooting'
+language: ruby
 ---

+# How to Simulate Slow Connections

-## The Problem
+## Intro

 With Selenium you have the luxury of cross browser testing.
 But what happens when you also need to test how your application behaves on a _slow_ connection?